omphalos/crud-file-server/README.md

-File server supporting create, read, update, and delete operations for any kind of file.

-This package exposes a directory to create, read, update, delete operations.
+This package exposes a directory and its children to create, read, update, and delete operations over http.

 Command-line usage
 ==================